crazyfactory/storybook-props-mock-addon/README.md

 ## Only `translation` can be mocked for now

 It will generate translation based on `translation` prop's keys.
+Nested translation is also supported.

 ### Usage